BaileyS03/CSSE3010-Exam-Notes/README.md

 # CSSE3010-Exam-Notes
-CSSE3010 Final Exam Notes for memorisation
+CSSE3010 Final Exam Notes for Memorisation

-This repository are notes based off the course CSSE3010 at the University of Quensland as run by Dr. Martin Ploschner.
+This repository is notes based on the course CSSE3010 at the University of Queensland, which is run by Dr. Martin Ploschner.